snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}

-**Clear plastic bins** are the most effective solution for being able to immediately see what we have (and what we're low on).
+<a name="plastic_bins"></a>**Clear plastic bins** are the most
-These have near-infinite reuse potential (so I'll never throw them in the garbage), and wasting a bunch of food that was hidden and forgotten about isn't so environmentally-friendly, either.
+effective solution for being able to immediately see what we have (and what we're low on).
+Some might say they aren't the most environmentally friendly, but clear bins have near-infinite reuse potential (so I'll never throw them in the garbage), and they dramatically cut back on forgotten and wasted food.

 ![Closet](../assets/img/pantrybin07.jpg){: .mx-auto.d-block :}

-Also c'mon, don't you love my labels with the little ICONS?! :heart_eyes: The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!
+*Don't you love my labels with the little icons?!* :heart_eyes: The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!

 ### Upper Shelves